psipred/s4pred/README.md

 This repo contains the fully trained inference model built in Pytorch.
 Its a simple one line command to run it on a fasta file containing a protein sequence.
 S4PRED is a product of our paper [A Deep Semi-Supervised Framework for Accurate Modelling of Orphan Sequences](https://www.biorxiv.org/content/10.1101/2020.07.13.201459v2).

+We also provide the 1.08M example pseudo-labelled training set used for training S4PRED.

 S4PRED is a state-of-the-art single-sequence model meaning it doesn't use homology information to make predictions, only the primary amino acid sequence.